 These guys do classic pub-grub style meals (aka hearty and delicious) but better, offering the mother of all side dishes… sweet potato fries! #hellyeah

 The rest of the day is yours to play with.
-Those who can’t resist jumping back into the azure waters can hire a snorkel set from the Dive and Adventure Centre to explore the fringing reefs right off the beach.
+Those who can’t resist jumping back into the water can hire a snorkel set from the Dive and Adventure Centre to explore the fringing reefs right off the beach.
 Hot spots for fish and turtle spotting are around the boulders framing both ends of Welcome Bay.

 Alternatively, stand-up paddleboards and sea kayaks (with glass-bottom portals) are available if you want more water time without the full pruney-skin effect.

 If you want to treat your eyes (and Instagram followers) to one of the most beautiful beaches in Queensland, walk the 1.2km rainforest track to the coral-strewn Nudey Beach, where you can set yourself up on a private patch of sand for the rest of the day.
 Just remember to keep the kit on folks, because it’s nudey by name only.

 Tip: Although it’s not recommended to venture further than Welcome Bay or Nudey Beach when snorkelling or kayaking, you can book a guided kayak tour at the Hire Hut, where you’ll paddle past White Rock to explore Shark Fin Bay and Fitzroy’s sibling island, Little Fitzroy, stopping in at private beaches to snorkel some less-ventured spots.